codifieddev/kalpzero-enterprise/README.md

 KalpZero Enterprise is the canonical rebuild of KalpZero as an enterprise-grade, multi-tenant operating platform for vertical businesses.
-The existing repository at `/Users/apple/Desktop/WORK/GIT/kalpzero` is treated as `legacy-reference` only and is used for extraction, mapping, and concept migration.
+The existing repository is treated as `legacy-reference` only and is used for extraction, mapping, and concept migration.

 ## Product Direction